TobiasCarlsson/portfolio/documentation/Graphical-profile.md

 I choose these colours because i wanted some pretty neutral colours that also have some good contrast between them.

 #### Images
-All the images that are on my website where take by me so i don't need to think of any copyright.
+All the images that are on my website where take by me so I don't need to think of any copyright.